zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Duplicate document checking in Zudello.md

     - Ignore the warning
     - Continue processing the documents as normal

-### External system duplicates
+### ERP duplicates

-When Zudello identifies a potential duplicate in your external system:
+When Zudello identifies a potential duplicate in your ERP:

 1. Stop processing the document
-2. Check your external accounting system
+2. Check your ERP
 3. Verify whether you have already received and processed the document
 4. Determine if further processing is needed
 5. If the document is a duplicate, archive it within Zudello